Jasveen Chugh, PA expert in healthcare consulting, look at the role of patient empowered social networks in the future of healthcare provision.

 PA Consulting Group are currently exploring the implications of social media on the life sciences and healthcare industry.

-The authors would like to thank Jim Andrew, Ian Rhodes and Richard McIntyre for their contributions to this article.
+The author would like to thank Jim Andrew, Ian Rhodes and Richard McIntyre for their contributions to this article.

 To discuss the role of patient empowered social networks in the future of healthcare provision, please contact us now.